 It is sometimes useful to eject the tape from the drive after a backup.
-For a standalone drive, the eject-media option ejects the tape, making sure that the following backup cannot use the tape (unless someone manually loads the tape again).
+For a standalone drive, the eject-media option ejects the tape, making sure that the following backup cannot use the tape proxmox-tape backup-job update job2 --eject-media

+(unless someone manually loads the tape again).
 For tape libraries, this option unloads the tape to a free slot, which provides better dust protection than inside a drive: